jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Direct-Connect.md

 1. Log in JD Cloud console.

-2. Click the navigation bar on the left side, select “Direct Connection Service -> Direct Connection -> Private Virtual Interface”.
+2. Click the navigation bar on the left side, select "Direct Connection Service -> Direct Connection -> Private Virtual Interface".

-3. Enter the list or details of Private Virtual Interface, and click “Delete” to delete the Private Virtual Interface.
+3. Enter the list or details of Private Virtual Interface, and click "Delete" to delete the Private Virtual Interface.